-Starting from only £299 with results in 15 working days
+Only £299 with results in 20 working days

 Everyone shares the same Mitochondrial DNA (mtDNA) with their mother, maternal grandmother, maternal great mother and so on.
 If you need scientific proof that yourself and another individual share a common maternal ancestor, our Mitochondrial DNA Test (mtDNA test) will provide you with the clear-cut answer you need.

 The test is offered at £299 for two participants.
 Results will be available in 20 working days.